 Most people are aware of tonsils that are present in the back of the throat.
-Tonsils are often the cause of sore throat and sometimes strep throat that are painful and require antibiotic treatment.
+Tonsils are often the cause of sore throat and sometimes strep throat, which is painful and requires antibiotic treatment.
 Sometimes tonsils also accumulate debris and form little pockets that fill with white or yellow cheesy material, known as tonsiliths or cryptic tonsillitis.
 This debris is not dangerous but often annoying.
 It can cause halitosis (bad breath) and discomfort.
 Often the only solution is tonsillectomy in severe cases.

 Tonsils are often enlarged in children, but shrink in adulthood.
 These tonsils in the back of the throat are well recognized and are technically called “palatine” or “faucial” tonsils.